passiomatic/videobox/README.md

 Usage: videobox [OPTIONS]

 Options:
-  --host TEXT     Hostname or IP address on which to listen, default is
+  --host TEXT     Hostname or IP address on which to listen.
+Default is
                   0.0.0.0, which means "all IP addresses on this host".
   --port INTEGER  TCP port on which to listen, default is 8080 --help          Show this message and exit.